Thank you for purchasing one of our Duckpaddle Products.

 Here at Duckpaddle we take pride in all of our products and the materials we use.
-We use Pressure Treated Scandinavian Redwood to make our Garden Furniture.
+We use Pressure Treated Scandinavian Redwood to make all our Garden Furniture.
 The timber has been infused with preservatives to protect the wood against rot and insects.
-We offer a 10 year guarantee against Rot and Decay, the appropriate maintenance should be carried out in accordance with the care instructions.

 After Care - Timber

-We recommend applying a water or oil based preservative as and when required, usually every couple of years .
+We recommend applying a water or oil based preservative as and when required, usually every couple of years.
+A brand we recommend is Barrettine.
 Such preservative treatment should only be done after algae, lichens and mosses have been removed.

-To keep it in good condition, wash down surfaces with a wood-cleaning product and then treat with a preservative.
+To keep it in good condition, wipe down surfaces and then treat with a preservative.

 - Apply the preserving stain in dry weather